 Whether you’ve only seen the films or read Tolkien’s books too, it doesn’t matter: I’m going to include both here.

-But ⚠️ beware: either films or books, you got to be familiar with something of this.
-Otherwise, it’s going to sound like Greek to you. ⚠️
+But ⚠️ beware: either films or books, you got to be familiar with some Entness, otherwise it’s going to sound like Greek.

 If you search the web for Entish, there’s not a lot coming up. 😆 Well, Mr Google: Entish is a thing.

 It sprung from Tolkien’s pen, along with about twenty other languages: he created them then placed them in a fully-formed universe so that they could exist and be spoken.
-It’s mind-boggling.
+A mind-boggling feat.

-In this short guide, we’re going to look at some juicy details: who the Ents are, where they come from, how their language came about, who speaks it. 🧐
+In this short guide, we’re going to look at some juicy details: who the Ents are, where they come from, how the Entish language came about, who speaks it. 🧐